Shivaot/jokeapp/README.md

-This is a simple Web app that shows Chuck Norris Jokes.
+This is a simple Web app that shows Chuck Norris Joke